-- a minimum of 45 semester hours in sciences and mathematics, including six to eight semester hours in three of the following disciplines: astronomy, biology, chemistry, computer sciences, earth sciences, geology, mathematics, meteorology, oceanography and physics.
-Deficiencies may be rectified by taking undergraduate courses while taking graduate course work; OR
+- a minimum of 45 semester hours in the sciences and mathematics, including six to eight semester hours in three of the following disciplines: astronomy, biology, chemistry, computer sciences, earth sciences, geology, mathematics, meteorology, oceanography and physics.
+Deficiencies may be rectified by taking undergraduate courses while taking graduate course work; or

 - students must receive written permission from the Physics, Astronomy and Meteorology Department graduate committee.